Atlassian Team Playbooks

 Conclusion

-In this article we have taken a deep dive into the world of monitoring and observability for As a DevOps-teams.
+In this article we have taken a deep dive into the world of monitoring and observability for DevOps-teams.
 We discussed the importance of monitoring and observability, explained the concepts and practices in detail, and showed you how to implement monitoring and observability in your team.
 We also introduced some popular tools for monitoring and observability and explained how to choose the right tool for your team and use case.

 In summary, monitoring is the collection and analysis of data about the performance and behavior of a system.
 Observability is the ability to infer the internal state of a system from its external outputs.
 Monitoring and observability are essential for DevOps teams to deliver software faster and with fewer bugs, improve system performance and reliability, and increase customer satisfaction.
 By using the right tools and best practices and integrating monitoring and observability into the development process, DevOps teams can gain real-time insights into the performance and behavior of their systems and quickly identify and diagnose problems.